 Voting.

-AII Ordinary Members whose subscriptions at the prescribed rate are NOT in arrears shall be eligible to vote at any General Meeting of the Club and voting shall be (unless otherwise agreed) by secret
+All Ordinary Members whose subscriptions at the prescribed rate are NOT in arrears and who are not excluded by rule 9, shall be eligible to vote at any General Meeting of the Club and voting shall be (unless otherwise agreed) by secret

 ballot.
 Where there is any dispute as to the voting procedure adapted,